spinks/LioninWinterBall/README.md

 To set up this system for use there are a few components which need to be configured.

-**Spotify Api** - you need to create a new app on the Spotify developer portal, note the clientID and clientSecret.
+**Spotify Api** - you need to create a new app on the Spotify developer portal.

-Create a serverless function, deployed with Zeit (for example), which performs the post request to Spotify to get tokens.
+Then create a serverless function, deployed with Zeit (for example), which performs the post request to Spotify to get tokens.
 The function then returns this token to the app.
-This ensures the security of the private tokens.
+This ensures the security of the client secret.
 For example of this ask Ben Spinks.

 **Firebase Firestore** - you need to:

 1. On the console goto auth, enable anonymous authentication
 2. Create a `songs` collection
-2. Set up write rules, your database rules file should look something like:
+3. Set up write rules, your database rules file should look something like:

 ```
 match /databases/{database}/documents {